 29 Dec 2016

 The Obama administration expels 35 Russian operatives from the USA, and announces sanctions on two Russian intelligence agencies.
-Trump nominee Michael T. Flynn telephones the Russian ambassador five times, for undisclosed reasons.
+Trump nominee Michael T. Flynn telephones the Russian ambassador five times.
+Transcripts reveal that Flynn urged the Russians not to respond to the sanctions, telling them that relations would be better once Trump was in power.

 30 Dec 2016